 Northville is a somewhat small city located in the state of Michigan.
-With a population of 6,010 people and eight constituent neighborhoods, Northville is the 173rd largest community in Michigan.
+With a population of 6,119 people and ten constituent neighborhoods, Northville is the 166th largest community in Michigan.

-Northville is a decidedly white-collar city, with fully 90.93% of the workforce employed in white-collar jobs, well above the national average.
+Northville is a decidedly white-collar city, with fully 87.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Northville is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Northville who work in management occupations (16.67%), office and administrative support (10.84%), and sales jobs (10.64%).
+There are especially a lot of people living in Northville who work in management occupations (13.92%), sales jobs (11.53%), and business and financial occupations (11.32%).

 Also of interest is that Northville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Northville telecommute to their jobs.
-Overall, about 8.12% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.85% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Northville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Northville’s overall crime rate is lower than average for the country.